Tiny species of beetle named after Greta Thunberg | DW | 25.10.2019

 Darby said it seemed like a "good opportunity" to recognize Thunberg's role in mobilizing public opinion.

-The species was collected in Kenya in the 1960s but only recently examined in London.
-Dr Darby previously named another species of the beetle after British naturalist David Attenborough.
+The species was collected in Kenya in the 1960s, but was only recently examined in London.
+Dr Darby has previously named another species of the beetle after British naturalist David Attenborough.

 Thunberg is currently in Vancouver, Canada, after taking part in climate protests across North America and speaking at the UN climate summit in September.

-She rose to international prominence after she began striking from school in August 2018 which sparked the global youth-led climate change protest movement Friday for Future.
+She rose to international prominence after she began school strikes in August 2018 that sparked the global youth-led climate change protest movement Fridays for Future.

 ed/stb (dpa, AP)